nika431/FoodOracleFront/README.md

 3. When prompted, agree to **"Trust the author"** to allow full access and run the project

 4. Run the project.
-The default route is:
+The default route is: https